 - Provide park space along the water; and

 - Require that the development meets the goals of a TND.

 Why does all of this matter?

 The Civic Master Plan represents the guiding vision for growth in the City.
 It gives residents and other jurisdictions a road map about how the City intends to grow which influences what roads and infrastructure is needed, what services may cost to provide and what complementary land uses exist.
-Disregarding the comprehensive plan and the Beaufort Code which codifies it challenges the integrity of the plan itself and gives uncertainty to future city growth.
-As the first rezoning proposal to come after the adoption of the Beaufort Code, this project carries an even higher burden to meet the standards set.
+This represents the first conceptual plan to come before the planning commission since adoption of the Beaufort Code and therefore carries an even higher burden to meet the standards set.